 In October 2017, we entered into an agreement with Mr. Murphy regarding the vesting of his equity incentive awards (the "Murphy Vesting Agreement").
 Pursuant to the Murphy Vesting Agreement, all time-based equity awards granted to Mr. Murphy vested upon the earlier of the vesting date set forth in the applicable equity award agreement and the date Mr. Murphy reached both (i) age 58 and (ii) a combined age and continuous years of service with the Company of 65 years (such date, the "Murphy Retirement Eligibility Date").
 The Murphy Retirement Eligibility Date occurred in June 2019.
-The Murphy Vesting Agreement further provides that if Mr. Murphy's employment terminates following the Murphy Retirement Eligibility Date, he remains eligible to vest in any performance-based LTI Awards as follows: (a) if his retirement occurs before 50% of the performance period has elapsed, then he will vest in a prorated portion of any performance-based LTI Awards actually earned based on performance at the end of the performance period, with the proration calculated based on the ratio of the number of days Mr. Murphy was employed during the performance period to the total number of days in the performance period and (b) if his retirement occurs after 50% or more of any performance period has elapsed, then Mr. Murphy will vest in any performance-based LTI Awards that are actually earned at the end of the performance period for each such LTI Award.
+The Murphy Vesting Agreement further provides that if Mr. Murphy's employment terminates following the Murphy Retirement Eligibility Date, he remains eligible to vest in any performance-based LTI Awards as follows: (a) if his retirement occurs before 50% of the performance period has elapsed, then he will vest in a prorated portion of any performance-based LTI Awards actually earned based on performance at the end of the performance period, with the proration calculated based on the ratio of the number of days Mr. Murphy was employed during the performance period to the total number of days in the performance period and (b) if his retirement occurs after 50% or more of any performance period for each such LTI Award.
 The provisions of the Murphy Vesting Agreement do not apply to Mr. Murphy's Special LTI Award or to the award of Class B Units granted to Mr. Murphy in connection with our underwritten initial public offering ("IPO").